dalaga/neighborhood-map/README.md

 * A list of current breweries are on the left side.
 List can slide out of view if need to view content on map that may be hidden.

-* A search field at top can be used to filter breweries by name, area, or any part of the address.
+* A search field at top can be used to filter breweries by name, area, or any part of the address, autocomplete will be based ONLY on criteria selected.

+* note: if no search criteria is selected ( non checked), the search field will be disabled.

 * Can view a picture gallery of brewery if picture in infoWindow is clicked.